Chili Colorado burritos are loaded with tender beef, beans, and cheese and smothered in a homemade enchilada sauce and all your favorite toppings

 How to make Chili Colorado

-- Heat a pot (I love my cast iron pot) on medium high heat and add oil.
-Working in batches sear the meat and remove to a plate and repeat.
+- Heat a pot (I love my cast iron pot) on medium-high heat and add oil.
+Working in batches sear the meat and remove it to a plate and repeat.

 - Add in 1/2 of the enchilada sauce, mix and cook uncovered 1 1/2 hours or until beef is tender.

 - Mexican Pizza

 I use 10-inch flour tortillas because we like them smaller but you could use 12-inch tortillas for larger burritos.